 Used on: Turf, grass, shale

-Designed for maximum comfort and great overall traction on turf fields, turf shoes are engineered to mimic a training or running shoe when it comes to fit and features shorter studs on the sole to increase stability and grip.
+Designed for maximum comfort and great overall traction on turf fields, turf shoes are engineered to mimic a training or running shoe when it comes to fit and features short, soft studs on the sole to increase stability and grip.
 Athletes at all skill levels should utilize turf shoes when training indoors and even doing other types of training outdoors.
-While they’re designed for turf, these lightweight shoes have been known to still perform well on shale and grass and recently some softball players have started wearing them during regular outdoor games.
+While they’re designed for turf, these lightweight shoes have been known to still perform well on shale and grass.